- 1. ROG Strix Z590-E (Top Pick)

 Buyers’ Guide For the Best Motherboard for Future Upgrades

-However, while your motherboard is unlikely to have any direct influence on your in-game experience, it will have a significant impact on the components that may be used in your system design.
-The lower the price of the motherboard you pick, the more limitations you will have to deal with.
+While your motherboard is unlikely to influence your in-game experience directly, it will significantly impact the components that may be used in your system design.
+The lower the motherboard price you pick, the more limitations you will have to deal with.

 However, if you are working with a limited budget, you should consider purchasing a less expensive motherboard.
 Furthermore, if all you intend to do is build a single video card configuration, you are not required to spend hundreds of dollars on an extreme motherboard.